billyzju/Multi-style-ship-license-numbers-localization/README.md

 Please let me know if you encounter any issues.

-P.S.: Our transferred deep model is too big to be uploaded on Github, you can find it at http://pan.baidu.com/s/1i4YJHLb
+P.S: Our transferred deep model is too big to be uploaded on Github, you can find it at http://pan.baidu.com/s/1i4YJHLb